 When ventilation has been reduced through efficiency measures, it can become necessary to install air exchange units.
 Heat-recovery ventilators trade indoor air for out but keep the heat from leaving, too.

 Change furnace and air conditioning filters – Furnaces and air conditioners must work harder to pull air in through clogged filters, wasting energy to do it.
 If you clean or replace filters when it’s recommended, you can lower energy usage by up to 5 percent.
 Once a month is a usual recommendation for replacing filters.

 Clean and vacuum registers, making sure nothing blocks them.

 Help the HVAC system out

-During the heating season, 68 F should be good for daytime and 55 F at night or when you’re out of the house.
-Central air conditioning doesn’t need to be set lower than 78 F in the summer, unless health conditions require otherwise.
-A programmable thermostat can do all the altering for you, as long as you set it in advance.
+During the heating season, 68 F should be good for the daytime and 55 F at night or when you’re out of the house.
+Unless health conditions require otherwise, central air conditioning doesn’t need to be set lower than 78 F in the summer.
+A programmable thermostat can do all the adjusting for you, as long as you set it in advance.
 You can come home to a warm home, never knowing it was cold there during the day.

 Programmable thermostats often cost between $40 and $150, and can save you up to $150 a year.